Yakuson/MRI-TO-PCT/README.md

-# MRI-TO-PCT
+# MRI-TO-PCT (Team #17)

- repo for Siemens capstone project
+ This electronic archive contains the following documents for the Capstone Project with Siemens Healthineers:
+ ● Design History Files w/ Appendices
+ ● Software Processing Prototype